horaciocome1/simple-recyclerview-touch-listener/README.md

 # Simple RecyclerView Touch Listener [![](https://jitpack.io/v/horaciocome1/simple-recyclerview-touch-listener.svg)](https://jitpack.io/#horaciocome1/simple-recyclerview-touch-listener)
 ## Getting Started
 This is a library that abstracts, and completely hide, the GestureDetector part of an recyclerview click, and press, events implementation.
 Leaving to the developer only the task of implementing what happens when such events occurs.
+Compatible with androidx.

 ## Pre-requesites
 To be able of testing and implementig this library, the developer should have a working recyclerview list with some data on it.

 ## Adding to your project
-Lets start by adding a corresponding repository in your _root_ `build.gradle` file. (prefer at the end of all other)
+Lets start by adding a corresponding repository in your _root_ `build.gradle` file. (prefer below all other)
 ```gradle
 	allprojects {
 		repositories {